EC528-Fall-2023/ChRIS/README.md

 * Created alert for plugins that generate an error code (other than just CODE01)
 * Wrote documentation on what we've done, including what panels are being used, what they're monitoring, and their settings

+## 7. Final Product

+### Deploying ChRIS and the LGTM Observability Stack to the New England Research Cloud:
+(overview of the difficulties we encountered with this)

+#### Loki

+#### Tempo (and OpenTelemetry)

+#### Prometheus

+### Grafana Dashboard:

+Our Observability stack features Grafana, the data visualization platform that is able to connect to the previously mentioned components such as Loki and Prometheus.
+As a part of our project, we ingest the metrics, logs, and traces and create meaningful visualizations and alerting that is able to perform the following:
+* Visualize ChRIS-specific plugin metrics and data for tracking ChRIS resource use and trends
+* Visualize system performance metrics for system admins
+* Visualize / monitor for recent plugin failures, and alert users upon plugins returning error codes
+* Visualize recent ChRIS, plugin, and error logs

+#### Row 1

+#### Row 2

+#### Row 3

+### Automated Deployment (in progress)